jonroig/armyofjon/README.md

 Connect with the people in the world who look like you!

-... an example of javascript / html5 getUserMedia paired with facial recognition.
+... a dubious experiment using javascript / html5 getUserMedia paired with facial recognition.

 To build your own army site:
 * Get an API account at  [Kairos.com](http://kairos.com)
 * Change the API key details in index.php
 * Put your sample pictures into the pics directory
-* Prime the recognition engine and load your sample images in from the command line.
-You can load as many or as few samples as you like.
+* Prime the recognition engine and enroll your sample images from the command line.
+You can enroll as many or as few samples as you like.
 Images must be of only a single subject
 * Enjoy!